Wealthfront’s Tax-Optimized Direct Indexing

 The opportunity to deliver a direct indexing service prompted firms like Aperio Group and Parametric Portfolio Associates to pioneer managed portfolios of stocks that harvest tax losses for their clients while emulating a specific index.
 Unlike index funds, Aperio and Parametric prioritize both harvesting tax-losses as well as closely tracking the index.
 These firms have demonstrated you can generate significant outperformance in the form of tax-savings, if you are willing to incur modest tracking differences from the designated index.
 Together, these firms have attracted more than $100 billion under management.

 Wealthfront is able to offer our Direct Indexing service to a much broader set of investors through the extensive automation provided by our technology platform.
 Our service is also offered at no additional fee beyond our annual 0.25% advisory fee that is inclusive of all commissions.

-We believe our Direct Indexing service meaningfully addresses the two remaining shortcomings with modern index investing – the cost of the Index Fund and ETF management fees and the missed tax-savings from the inability to pass on tax losses.
+We believe our Direct Indexing service meaningfully addresses the two remaining shortcomings with modern index investing – the cost of the Index Fund and ETF expense ratios and the missed tax-savings from the inability to pass on tax losses.
 For this reason, we view Direct Indexing as the next evolution of index investing.